santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 Z, go to position

-- map new chord track automation to shortcut of your choosing after download and instal.
+- Remember to setup chord track automation to hotkey combo of your choosing after download and instal.

 In Devolpment